 Ernst Nepo (originally Nepomucky) was born in 1895 in Dauba, Bohemia.

-From 1909 to 1913 he was trained at the school for applied arts in Teplitz, and from 1913 to 1914 he studied at the school for applied arts in Vienna, today the University for applied arts, with teachers such as Alfred Roller, Adolf Böhm and Oskar Strnad.
+From 1909 to 1913 he was trained at the school for applied arts in Teplitz, and from 1913 to 1914 he studied at the school for applied arts in Vienna with teachers such as Alfred Roller, Adolf Böhm and Oskar Strnad.
 Between 1914 and 1918 Nepo served his time with the Tiroler Kaiserjäger (the Tyrolian special forces) for the Austro-Hungarian Empire in Galicia and the Southern Front.

 While Nepo was initially influenced by Egon Schiele, Giovanni Segantini and other Expressionists, around the mid 1920 he turned towards the so-called Neue Sachlichkeit (New Objectivity).
-Although he did not followed this style for very long, he is today recognized as one of the most important proponents of this movement in Tyrol.
+Although he did not follow this style for very long.
+Today he is recognized as one of the most important proponents of this movement in Tyrol.
 Ernst Nepo died in 1971 in his adopted home, Innsbruck.

 Mountain Landscape with Trees 1921